Dagu Wild Thumper 4WD All-Terrain Chassis, Black, 75:1

 This rugged, 4-wheel-drive chassis from Dagu Electronics has independent suspension for each of its spiked 120mm-diameter wheels, allowing exceptional traction over uneven terrain, and its body is made from 2mm-thick anodized aluminum with a 10mm-pitch grid of 4mm holes, making it easy to mount electronics and accessories to the chassis.
 Assembly of the chassis is a simple three-step process that takes just minutes.
-This model is black with 75:1 steel gearboxes on the motors.
-It might have metallic-red hubs (as shown in the main product picture) or gold hubs (not pictured).
+This model is black with metallic-red hubs and 75:1 steel gearboxes on the motors.

 This rugged, 4-wheel-drive chassis from Dagu Electronics is a smaller version of the Wild Thumper 6WD chassis.
 It is designed to excel at traversing rough terrain, making it a great platform for any robot that needs to perform tasks in a complex outdoor environment.
 It features four powerful DC motors with brass brushes and 34:1 or 75:1 steel gearboxes that drive large (120mm diameter) spiked tires, and a unique “super-twist” suspension system acts to keep each wheel in contact with the ground for maximum traction, even when driving over uneven or bumpy surfaces.
 The suspension can be adjusted to suit different loads and conditions.
 The chassis is made from a 2mm-thick corrosion-resistant anodized aluminum plate, all of the nuts, bolts, and screws are stainless steel, and the brass fittings and suspension springs are nickel-plated.